vemel/handsdown/docs/handsdown/ast_parser/analyzers/class_analyzer.md

 [find in source code](https://github.com/vemel/handsdown/blob/main/handsdown/ast_parser/analyzers/class_analyzer.py#L23)

-Entrypoint for the analyzer.Adds new `ast.expr` entry to `decorator_nodes` for each node from `node.decorator_list`.
+Entrypoint for the analyzer.

+Adds new `ast.expr` entry to `decorator_nodes` for each node from `node.decorator_list`.
 Adds new `ast.expr` entry to `base_nodes` for each node from `node.bases`.